 “There is only one corner of the universe you can be certain of improving, and that’s your own self.” — Aldous Huxley

-Here are the categories I use for my “Improvement Frame”:
+Here are the categories I use for my self-assessment for work success:

 - Thinking / Feeling

 - Time / Task Management

 The Success at Work Framework